Knee Valgus in Handball Goalkeeping

 Knee injuries in handball goalkeepers can range from ligament tears, such as ACL and MCL injuries, to meniscus tears and patellar tendonitis.
 These injuries often occur due to the high-impact landings, abrupt changes in direction, and the dynamic saves that define the goalkeeper’s role.
 Understanding these risks is the first step in developing a comprehensive prevention strategy.

 In activities that involve a significant amount of physical exertion or impact, such as sports, knee valgus can increase the risk of injuries, particularly to the anterior cruciate ligament (ACL).
 The condition can stem from various factors, including muscular imbalances, weakness in the hip abductor and external rotator muscles, poor neuromuscular control, and structural abnormalities.
-Addressing knee valgus often involves strengthening and stabilizing the hips, knees, and ankles, as well as improving overall posture and movement patterns through physical therapy and targeted exercises.

-In the high-intensity world of handball goalkeeping, this biomechanical anomaly can surface during actions such as jumping, landing, and quick direction changes—moments when the knee is subjected to considerable stress.
+In the high-intensity world of handball goalkeeping, this biomechanical anomaly can surface during actions such as jumping, landing, and quick direction changes, moments when the knee is subjected to considerable stress.

-Knee Valgus in Handball – Risks for Goalkeepers
+Knee Valgus in Handball: Risks for Goalkeepers

 For goalkeepers, the repetitive and often high-impact nature of their role increases the risks associated with knee valgus.
-This condition can lead to a compromised knee stability, increasing the susceptibility to acute injuries like ACL (anterior cruciate ligament) tears, as well as chronic issues such as patellofemoral pain syndrome.
-Beyond the physical toll, these injuries can take a very long time to recover from, potentially keeping goalkeepers too long away from the court, and impacting team dynamics.
+This condition can lead to compromised knee stability, increasing the susceptibility to acute injuries like ACL (anterior cruciate ligament) tears, as well as chronic issues such as patellofemoral pain syndrome.

 Some of The Knee Injury Prevention Strategies